alefore/weblog/ten-years-of-edge.md

-Until suddenly I can't resist the itch to finally fix that annoying behavior or implement that great idea that found me and I end getting sucked back in.
+Until suddenly I can't resist the itch to finally fix that annoying behavior or implement that great idea that found me and I end up getting sucked back in.
 A new cycle begins.

 #### Background Thinking